gSchool/DNA-release-3/01-welcome/99-pre-assessment.checkpoint.md

 ##### !question

 Your Government program office does not have many personnel skilled in modern software development processes, yet you are responsible for fielding a modern software application to enable aircraft maintainers to do their jobs more efficiently.
-Given that time is critical for capability delivery, the composition of your Government team, which approach is most appropriate?
+Given that time is critical for capability delivery, and considering the composition of your Government team, which approach is most appropriate?

 ##### !end-question